FreyaHolmer/ShaderForge/Shader Forge/Assets/ShaderForge/Readme.txt

 	   Box select nodes = Hold Alt + Drag.
 Shift/control click to add to selection Deleting nodes = Select and press delete Deleting connections = Hold alt and drag RMB in empty space to start cutting lines.
   Disconnect connectors = Alt+RMB on connectors to disconnect them.
-Alternatively, hover the cursor over a connector and press delete or backspace
+Alternatively, hover the cursor over a connector and press backspace